 How much time do I need to see Hudson Yards?

 You can spend about two hours in the area, although if you enter The Vessel or go up to The Edge, you will need more time.
-To walk the entire High Line, you can take another two hours, but it is worth it for the views from the promenade.
+To walk the entire High Line, you can take another two hours, but it's worth it for the views from the walkway.